-\medbreak Typing ensures that the definition is well behaved from an operational point of view: the ``$\bot$'' that appear in the result correspond only to non-termination, not to failure of the evaluation mechanism (projecting on a non-existing field or similar problems).
-For the definition to be correct from a denotational point of view, we need to check more: that it is \emph{total} with respect to its type.
-For example, the definition { }
+\item returning $\Sem{u[p:=v]}_{\rho,\f:=f}$. \end{itemize} \end{enumerate} \end{defi} An important property of Hindley-Milner type checking is that it ensures a definition has a well defined semantics.
+In particular, there always is a matching clause and the value ``$\bot$'' corresponds to non-termination, not to failure of the evaluation mechanism (like projecting on a non-existing field).
+However, it doesn't mean the definition is correct from a denotational point of view.
+For that, we need it to be \emph{total} with respect to its type.
+For example, the definition